IVRPowers/blog/content/post/technologies/what-is-peer-to-peer.md

 > The Video Channel (Inbound) for existing Call Centers without worries.

-## How does SPLIT Forward work?
+## How does Peer-to-Peer work?

-**Peer to Peer** (WebRTC) connection enables to make Real-Time Communications with many Web Browsers or Mobile Devices.
+**Peer-to-Peer** (WebRTC) enables to connect many Web Browsers or Mobile Devices with Real-Time Communications.

 ![Peer-to-Peer Diagram](/postimages/technologies/ivrpowers-turnkey-screen.030.png)